Council Tax Exemption - Annexe

 If your property has more than one unit of self-contained accommodation, the main house and each self-contained unit (or annexe) will have its own Council Tax band

-If your property has more than one unit of self-contained accommodation, the main house and each self-contained unit (or annexe) will have its own Council Tax band which is determined by the Valuation Office Agency (VOA).
+If your property has more than one unit of self-contained accommodation, the main house and each self-contained unit (or annexe) will have its own Council Tax band.
+This is determined by the Valuation Office Agency (VOA).

 A self-contained unit